Trojans too much for TMP

-The Thomas More Prep-Marian football team on Friday found out for sure what was already pretty much known — Beloit is a far better team than its record shows.
+The Thomas More Prep-Monarch football team on Friday found out for sure what was already pretty much known — Beloit is a far better team than its record shows.

 After seven straight wins, the Monarchs ran into a buzzsaw in the Trojans, who entered with a deceiving 2-6 record against tough competition.

-Beloit kept the ball away from the Monarchs for the majority of the first half with the ground-and-pound and started breaking away in the second quarter en route to a 55-14 win over TMP in the first round of the Class 2A playoffs on Friday night at Lewis Field Stadium.
+Beloit kept the ball away for the Monarchs for the majority of the first half with ground-and-pound and started breaking away in the second quarter en route to a 55-14 win over TMP in the first round of the Class 2A playoffs on Friday night at Lewis Field Stadium.

 “They’re a very good football team, and I’ve been telling the guys all week that record is deceiving,” TMP coach Jay Harris said of the Trojans.
 “When it comes down to district play, everybody’s 0-0 and you go to step onto the field and you got to play.”